-One problem many people contemplating a move to Hawaii consider is how many and what types of bugs they are going to encounter in their new home.
+One problem many people contemplating a move to Hawaii consider is how many and what types of bugs in Hawaii they are going to encounter in their new home.
 Though I can catch a cobra, krait, or coral snake with my hands, I’m no fan of bugs that bite.
 I avoid them like the plague.
 Hawaii doesn’t have any venomous snakes, but they do have some biting and stinging bugs, some of which you are likely to encounter (fire ants, centipedes) and some you likely won’t see, like scorpions.

 Ok, lets start with the worst thing I can possibly imagine getting bitten by in Hawaii – the lowly centipede.
-Centipedes come from the family, Scolopendra, and there are three types in Hawaii.
+Centipedes come from the genus, Scolopendra, and there are three types in Hawaii.
 Scolopendra subspinipes is the only centipede to fear.
 The other two are harmless – Lethobius sp. and Mecistocephalus maxillaris (Gervais).
 I’ve been bitten by a large and a small Scolopendra.
 Both hurt a lot, and I can’t say which hurt worse.
 I do know the orange S. subspinipes centipedes can get to nearly a foot long.
 I’m not joking, I’ve seen numerous 10-11 inch centipedes on the sidewalk in Maui at dusk, near my home.
 I thought they were snakes, they were so big.
-They range in size from 1″-12″.
+They range in size from 1″ – 12″.
 Centipedes scare me more than spiders, much more.

 I have had centipede families living under my carpet in Hawaii – twice.
 Both times it was near the restroom, where the floor is frequently wet.
 I must have killed twenty of the buggahs, they were hard to see at only about an inch and a half in length.
 One got me in the morning as I had my coffee, it ran across my sandal covered foot and got my ankle.
 Not a great way to start the day.
+Once, I felt something moving in my inner thigh beneath my shorts and – you guessed it – a small centipede.

 Probability of Encountering – High.
 They are very common in Hawaii and they seem to not mind a bit moving in with you to your home.
 They also enjoy cruising through the grass at night concerts – I have seen a couple people bitten while sitting on towels and blankets and watching musical events outside on the grass.